This site is supported by our readers. We may earn a commission, at no cost to you, if you purchase through links.

 Dead Skin Cells and Follicle Clogging

-Your skin naturally sheds dead cells, but sometimes they don’t fall away properly.
+Throughout each day, your skin naturally sheds dead cells that don’t always fall away properly.

-When these cells pile up around your hair follicles, they create a barrier that forces new hairs to grow sideways or backward instead of upward.
+When these cellular remnants accumulate around hair follicles, they create barriers forcing new hairs sideways or backward instead of upward.

-Product buildup can worsen the issue, creating keratin plugs that trap hairs beneath the surface.
+Product buildup worsens the situation, creating keratin plugs that trap hairs beneath the surface.

-Maintaining proper skin hydration also helps prevent dead cells from blocking your pores.
+Maintaining proper skin hydration helps prevent dead skin cells from blocking follicles and causing follicle trauma.

 Friction From Tight Clothing